microsoft/lets-learn-mcp-python/README.md

 ### [Part 2: Using MCP Servers - Python Study Buddy](part2-study-buddy-python.md)
 **⏱️ Time: 20-35 minutes**

+**Key Learning Objectives:**
+1. Create a basic MCP server in Python
+2. Use prompts with MCP
+3. Use basic tools with MCP

+**Outcomes:**
-Learn to use MCP servers by building an interactive Python learning companion:
+Building an interactive Python learning companion:
 - Configure a custom Python Learning MCP server
 - Create Python models for learning concepts using dataclasses
 - Build an interactive study session with progress tracking
 - Generate personalized coding challenges and explanations
 - Understand how AI assistants can enhance learning experiences

-**What you'll create**:
+**Example of what you'll create**:
 ```
 🐍 Python Study Buddy - Interactive Learning Session
 ===================================================